-7.5 Inclusion register and Individual Education Plans or Profiles
+7.6 Inclusion Register and Individual Education Plans or Profiles

-Based on the level support required to ensure progress, the Head of Inclusion or Preparatory SENCO will add the pupil's name to the Inclusion register and assign a Wave of support.
-If necessary, the Inclusion Champion or Preparatory SENCO will support the Class Teachers and House Tutors in creating a Pupil Profile or Individual Education Plan, in consultation with parents, the child and any other relevant members of staff.
-Class and subject teachers will know which pupil require differentiation, what the learning differences are and provision will be made to reduce any barriers to learn or extend the pupil.
+Based on the level of support required to ensure progress, the Head of Inclusion or SENCO will add the pupil's name to the Inclusion Register and assign a Wave of support.
+If necessary, class teachers and tutors will be supported in creating a Pupil Profile or Individual Education Plan, in consultation with parents, the pupil and any other relevant members of staff; class and subject teachers will know each pupil's strengths, area of need and the provision required to support the pupil.

-7.5.1 Pupil Profiles
+7.6.1 Pupil Profiles